5 top tips on transitioning to a plant-based diet

 Most vegan whole foods, including beans, lentils, and pulses, are naturally high in fibre.
 Foods that are high in fibre will leave you feeling fuller for longer can aid in weight loss and may reduce the risk of obesity .

-You can find more information on nutrition and veganism in our plant-based diets and nutrition blog.
+You can find more information on nutrition and veganism in our plant-based diets and nutrition section.

 - Follow vegan accounts to find inspiration